 17. Lander (Vikram):-

-This is ISRO’s first mission, in which the lander will go.
+This is ISRO’s first mission, in which the lender will go.
 Lander will be separated from Arbiter (Vikram) and descend on the Moon’s surface.
 Vikram Lander will do a soft landing on the surface of the moon.
 It will land on the moon surface at a speed of 2 minutes per second.
-After the separation of Vikram Lander, it will move towards an area which has little research on so far.
+After the separation of Vikram Lander, it will move towards an area that has little research on so far.
 Lander will measure the Moon’s lakes and in addition to other things, it will dig into the lunar crust.

 Weight- 1471 kg